rharish101/assignment-template/README.md

   The optional argument states the type of assignment (by default "Solution").

-## Fonts
+### Fonts
-I use the following fonts, and if installed, the solution class picks it up.
-* Roboto Light
-* Roboto Mono Light (or one of Roboto Mono Light for Powerline and RobotoMono Nerd Font)
+The solution class uses the `roboto` package for the Roboto Light font.
+To disable it, pass the `noroboto` option to the class.